tarantool/doc/doc/getting_started/change_schema_dynamically.rst

 When working with data, it is sometimes necessary to change the original data schema.

-In the previous sections, we described the data schema across a cluster in YAML format.
+In the previous sections, we described a cluster-wide data schema in the YAML format.
 The ``ddl`` module is responsible for applying the schema on the cluster.
-This module does not allow modify the schema after applying it.
+This module does not allow to modify the schema after applying it.

-The easiest way to change it is to delete the database snapshots and create scheme from scratch.
+The easiest way to change it is to delete the database snapshots and create a schema from scratch.
 Of course, this is only acceptable during development and debugging. applications.
 For production scenarios read the section :ref:`migrations<migrations>`.

 To remove snapshots, you need: